phitsc/txtproc/README.md

     three
     four

 Function names are not case-sensitive, i.e. `SplitIntoLines` and `splitintolines` is the same.
-Actually, **txtproc** will apply the function that most closly matches the supplied function name, so `splin` will also split the input into lines (at least until a function is added which matches `splin` better than `SplitIntoLines`).
+Actually, **txtproc** will apply the function that most closly matches the supplied function name, so `splin` will also split the input text into lines (at least until a function is added which matches `splin` better than `SplitIntoLines`).
 Function names within **txtproc** are unique though and an exact match will always be preferred.
 To learn which function **txtproc** chooses for a provided function name, either the `list` or the `help` option can be used.
 While

     ./txtproc --list --execute split